09.07.2023

 Types of Computer Storage Devices

-Understanding storage starts with distinguishing between its types:
+Understanding repository starts with distinguishing between its types:

 1. Primary Storage Devices

-: These are volatile storage mediums, like RAM.
+: These are volatile repository mediums, like RAM.
 Their contents are lost when power is cut off.
 They provide temporary storage and are directly accessed by the CPU.

 2. Magnetic Storage Devices

 : Think hard drives.
 Data is stored through magnetic patterns.
-An example of secondary storage is the hard disk drive.
+An example of 2-nd repository is the hard disk drive.

 3. Flash Memory Devices